 What Is the Medicare Advantage Open Enrollment Period?

 Since 2019, Medicare beneficiaries have been able to utilize the annual Medicare Advantage Open Enrollment Period (MAOEP) that runs from January 1 through March 31.
-This enrollment period replaced the Medicare Advantage Disenrollment Period (MADP) that ran from January 1 through February 14 each year.
+This enrollment period replaced the Medicare Advantage Disenrollment Period (MADP) that used to run from January 1 through February 14 each year.

 During the MAOEP, beneficiaries who are currently enrolled in Medicare Advantage Plans (also known as Part C Plans) can change their coverage if they find it does not fit their needs.
 Those who elect to do so can switch to a different Advantage Plan or revert to “Original Medicare,” which consists of Part A (hospital insurance) and Part B (medical insurance).